NiclasCedermalm/dxa-container-framework/README.md

 - Teaser #2.1
 - Teaser #2.2

+Comparing traditional regions with containers:
+* Region are a course-grained area on a page, such as main area, side area, header, footer etc. They are managed by the page template/view.
+* Containers are more fine-grained areas on a page which can be managed by editors such as adding new layouts on the page, add components to the layouts and move components between layouts.

 The framework requires a CME extension to be fully functional in SDL Web Experience Manager.
 DXA generates drop zones with hints on what container they represents.
 As Experience Manager drops new components at end end of the page (for previously empty drop zones) something is needed to rearrange the order of the page object so it becomes a well-formed container page.

 The container framework comes with the following:

 * CME extension
+* CMS import scripts for the example module 'FlexLayout'
 * Modules for DXA.Java:
   - dxa-container-framework - The container framework for DXA.Java
   - dxa-module-flex-layout - DXA.Java module with example container implementations using vanilla DXA views